The TOP 4 WARM whites for walls, trims, cabinets & more…

 SIMPLY WHITE ON CABINETS & FURNITURE

-Simply White looks great on cabinets as it’s fresh and bright and ‘looks white’ as long as you don’t have a cleaner white anywhere close by.
+Simply White looks great on cabinets as it’s fresh and bright and ‘looks white’ as long as you don’t have a cleaner white nearby.
 It’s touch and go with some of the popular white quartz countertops simply because they don’t have the same yellow in them.

 A BIT MORE ABOUT SIMPLY WHITE

-- If you have white appliances you will notice the difference between the whites and Simply White will look CONSIDERABLY more yellow against white appliances.
+- If you have white appliances, you’ll definitely notice the difference as Simply White will look CONSIDERABLY more yellow against white appliances.

 - Simply White will be a brighter white than Cloud White or White Dove (next up).